sardylan/smlgr/README.md

 It's the data collector part of a bigger statistic project which aims to create a detailed production report on energy production.

+A new improved version is available at https://github.com/smlgr/